dotnet/docs/docs/architecture/porting-existing-aspnet-apps/migration-considerations.md

 ### Performance and scalability

-Apps built with .NET Core are running on one of the fastest tech stacks available anywhere.
-If performance is a key concern for your app, you're almost certain to see a performance improvement by moving to .NET Core from ASP.NET MVC.
+Apps built with .NET Core are running on [one of the fastest tech stacks available anywhere](https://www.techempower.com/benchmarks/#hw=ph&test=plaintext).
+ASP.NET MVC apps often see performance improvements on ASP.NET Core, especially if they're updated to take advantage of some new features available in .NET Core.

 ### Cloud-native